blukii/Developers/blukiiHub/configuration_en.md

 - _ID_: The One Time Password
 - _Issued at_: Date of creation
 - _Used_: Date of first time used
-- _Created by_: User which created the Certificate
+- _Created by_: User who created the Certificate
 - _Online_: The online/offline State of the Client ID

 With Generate Client-ID you can add additional Client-IDs to the hub.
-On hover you can remove the Client-ID with a click on the trash bin symbol.
+On hover a Client-ID you can remove the Client-ID with a click on the trash bin symbol.
 By Default there are two unused Client IDs.

 ## Push Configuration

-In the Detail View of the Hub you can create multible Push Configurations.
+In the Create Push-Config View of the Hub you set all the requiered settings.

 ![Create Push Config Example](config_push_detail.png "Create Push Config Example")